awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 	```
 	aws autoscaling put-scheduled-update-group-action --cli-input-json file://asg-scheduled-scaling.json
 	```

+	>Note: This command will not return any output if it is successful.

 1. Browse to the [Auto Scaling console](https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details) and check out your newly created scheduled scaling action.
 Wait for the time you chose, and take a look at the instances it has deployed.